Empathy Applicability Modeling for General Health Queries: Evaluation Setup and Experiments

 \subsection{Model Training and Training Sets}

-Each classifier for the EA and IA tasks is based on RoBERTa‑base ($\approx$125 M parameters) and was trained on two distinct datasets (data and scripts included in the supplementary material): \textbf{Human Set:} Contains only queries where both human annotators reach consensus on a label for a given dimension, serving as a high-fidelity benchmark aligned with human judgment. \textbf{Autonomous Set:} Consists of GPT-labeled data from the 8,000-query pool, with no human supervision.
+Each classifier for the EA and IA tasks is based on RoBERTa‑base ($\approx$125M parameters) and was trained on two distinct datasets (data and scripts available in our repository\footref{fn:repo}): \textbf{Human Set:} Contains only queries where both human annotators reach consensus on a label for a given dimension, serving as a high-fidelity benchmark aligned with human judgment. \textbf{Autonomous Set:} Consists of GPT-labeled data from the 8,000-query pool, with no human supervision.
 This tests whether models trained solely on GPT output can approximate human consensus.

 For the Human Set, we split the data into subsets of training (75\%), validation (5\%), and test (20\%).
 For the Autonomous Set, training was done entirely on GPT-labeled data, but testing used the same human-consensus test set as the Human Set to enable consistent evaluation relative to human agreement.
 Training used a single NVIDIA A40 GPU per run.
 A Human‑Set run finished in $\approx$15 min GPU time, while an Autonomous‑Set run took $\approx$40 min; thus the total compute budget per dimension is <1 GPU‑hour.
 All models were trained for 10 epochs using a learning rate of \(2\times10^{-5}\) and a batch size of 8.
 To ensure comparability, all models shared the same architecture and hyperparameters.